Wagepoint

 Wagepoint vs. RUN Powered by ADP:

 Unlike Wagepoint, RUN Powered by ADP offers a variety of payroll software plans for different-sized businesses.
-Employers have access to time-tracking integrations with both software providers.
-Neither RUN Powered by ADP nor Wagepoint feature expense management.
+Both sites offer time-tracking integrations, but neither features expense management.
+While Wagepoint's pricing is calculated per payroll run and per employee, users need to contact RUN Powered by ADP for a quote.

 Wagepoint vs. RUN Powered by ADP Comparison: